neopixl/tech-radar/radar/2025-07-24/reduxjs-toolkit.md

 ---
 title: reduxjs/toolkit
 ring: adopt
-quadrant: React
+quadrant: react
-tags: [react, react-native, state-management, redux]
+tags: [react, react-native, state-management]
 ---
 Redux Toolkit (@reduxjs/toolkit) is a state management library designed to simplify Redux usage in React and React Native applications.
 It provides utilities like `createSlice` and `configureStore` to reduce boilerplate, making state management more efficient.
 With built-in support for TypeScript, async thunks for data fetching, and immutable state updates, Redux Toolkit streamlines complex state logic while maintaining predictability and scalability.